 Dental Assistant Terms are Numerous

 As you can see, terms a dental assistant should know can be a bit overwhelming if you let it.
 But at DOT by Lynn, we make sure that all of our grads are well versed in commonly used dental assistant terms.
-At DOT by Lynn, we are the best dental assistant school in Indiana, call us at 317-585-9015 to find out why.
+At DOT by Lynn, we are one of the best dental assistant programs in Indiana, call us at 317-585-9015 to find out why.